 On August 3, 2022, the Company's Board of Directors approved a share repurchase program, under which the Company is authorized to purchase up to \$80 million of its outstanding common stock through December 31, 2024.
-Under this program, the Company may from time to time repurchase common stock in open market transactions or enter into Rule 10b5-1 trading plans to facilitate the repurchase of its common stock pursuant to its share repurchase program.
+Under this program, the Company may from time to time repurchase common stock in open market transactions or enter into Rule 10b5-1, under the Securities Exchange Act of 1934, as amended, (the "Exchange Act"), trading plans to facilitate the repurchase of its common stock pursuant to its share repurchase program.
 The amount and timing of any repurchase will depend on several factors, including share price, general business and market conditions, and alternative capital allocation opportunities.
 All shares repurchased shall be retired pursuant to the terms of the share repurchase program.
 Depending on the timing of the retirement and cash settlement of the repurchased shares, the Company could have shares held in treasury stock until settled.
 Share repurchases made after December 31, 2022, are subject to a 1% excise tax, as enacted under the Inflation Reduction Act of 2022.
-The impact of this 1% excise tax was less than \$1 million during the three months ended March 31, 2024.
+The impact of this 1% excise tax was less than \$1 million during the six months ended June 30, 2024.